jsloop42/dreamlisp/README.md

     (conj acc n)))
 ```

 Say, this is the `utils.dlisp` file, which contains `collatz` function.
 The filename and module name needs to be the same as a convention.
 Here we define a module using `defmodule` followed by the module name and then the module exports.
 The exports are function name followed by arity.
-Similarly if we are importing from another module, we can use the `import` special form.
+Similarly, if we are importing from another module, we can use the `import` special form.
 Only exported functions and macros are visible to the other modules.

 ```
 (defmodule utils-test